masaun/arbitrageur-between-sgr-and-eth/README.md

-# Flash Swap with Sogur
+# Arbitrageur between Sogur and ETH

 ***
-## 【Introduction of Flash Swap with Sogur】
+## 【Introduction of Arbitrageur between Sogur and ETH】
-- Flash Swap with Sogur
-  - This is a solidity smart contract that allows a user to get a opportunity to execute automatic arbitrage between ETH and SGR (Sogur token).
+- This is a solidity smart contract that allows a user to get a opportunity to execute automatic arbitrage between SGR (Sogur token) and ETH.

 &nbsp;